lreigbua/Refined_Thermal_FEA_Additive/README.md

 - Abaqus (tested on 2022 only)
 - Numpy

+Optional:
-- Pyslm with mtt translator (https://github.com/drlukeparry/libSLM)
+- Pyslm with mtt translator for translating (https://github.com/drlukeparry/libSLM)
+- moviepy to generate videos of simulation

 ## How to run